andreas-maniotis/trivium/README.md

-# Prerequisites From Symbolic Programming.
+# Prerequisites From Symbolic Programming
 The Trivium Framework is founded upon the key ideas of symbolic programming.
 Hence we give a short but precise meaning to the notion of *symbolic expressions* and symbolic computing..